 Knee Exercises for Strength – Why We Need It

 In the United States, about 36 million falls are reported among older adults each year.
-That’s about one out of four older adults will fall each year, making falls a public health concern, particularly among the aging population.
+This equates to roughly one out of every four older adults falling each year, making falls a public health concern, particularly among the aging population.

 While this may seem discouraging, it’s not all bad news!
 These incidents can often be prevented by taking steps to make your knees (and other joints) strong and healthy.

 Yes, your knees may feel fine now, but sooner or later they’re going to start giving you trouble if you don’t take care of them.
 And by “take care of them,” I don’t mean just popping some pills when they start to hurt.
 I mean making sure your knees are strong and healthy.